pachyderm/docs/content/latest/contributing/docs-style-guide.md

 MLDM has two main audiences:

 - **MLOPs Engineers**: They install and configure MLDM to transform data using pipelines.
-- **Data Scientists & Data/ML Engineers**: They plan the development of pipelines and consume the outputs of Pachyderm's data processing to feed AI/ML models.
+- **Data Scientists & Data/ML Engineers**: They plan the development of pipelines and consume the outputs of MLDM's data processing to feed AI/ML models.

  Be sure to provide links to pre-requisite or contextual materials whenever possible, as everyone's experience level and career journey is different.